SpiralAngle/SpiralAngle.Blazor.Samples.Forms/README.md

 Because this is a sample project intended to show a practical project, it should use a practical db migration, so it's not using the self-update.
 Unfortunately, the documentation for how you do this is terrible and it turns out the tools just fight it all the way.

 Still need to work on the config settings for the connection string though , this still in development!
+Right now, the migrations project is not very reliable with environment variables, the appsettings is more reliable.

 To set the database, either provide an appsettings.json or set an environment variable.

+**Note** This still seems to require a context that derives from the main one to be placed in the Migrations project, so you'll see this in the Migrations project.